Reassessing the link between B-modes and inflation

-{Here,} $L$ is the size of a {fiducial} box {in} which the Fourier transform is performed and in the { source term $S(\vec q, \eta)$}, we have omitted terms suppressed by the slow roll parameter $\epsilon$ (see \cite{big} for details).
-As in the case of the scalar perturbations, in order to derive concrete predictions we need to considers an ensemble, calculate the stochastic CSL evolution of the inflaton field and compute an ensemble average.
+($ y= a \delta \phi$ is the rescaled inflaton perturbation and $L$ is the size of a fiducial box in which the Fourier transform is performed).
+In these expresions we have omitted terms suppressed by the slow roll parameter $\epsilon$ (see \cite{big} for details).

+As in the case of the scalar perturbations, in order to derive concrete predictions we need to consider an ensemble, calculate the stochastic CSL evolution of the inflaton field and compute the ensemble average.
 Shifting to the continuum (i.e., taking the limit $L\to \infty$) and using the results obtained in \cite{CSL-Inflation} for the expectation values in Eq. \ref{S}, for the tensor power spectrum we find

 where

 with $\lambda_0$ the CSL parameter, $S_{qu}$ and $S_{qv}$ defined in \cite{CSL-Inflation}, $J_{3/2}$ the Bessel function of order 3/2 and $\Theta(x)$ the Heaviside step function (the superscript $C$ in $P^C_h$ stands for `collapse' scenario).